Certified Healthcare Emergency Power Professional (CHEPP®)

 - Safety: Make sure you follow NFPA and OSHA requirements for training and safety of personnel, including specific PPE recommendations.

-- Maintenance: Each component of the EPSS (batteries, cooling, fuel, etc) require specific tasks to be performed at certain intervals.
+- Maintenance: Each component of the EPSS (batteries, cooling, fuel, etc) requires specific tasks to be performed at certain intervals.

 - Inspections: Performing a visual inspection of your EPSS on a weekly basis is a MUST.
 Use MGI’s weekly inspection checklist to discover issues before the next generator run.

-- Testing: Monthly and triennial testing are essential to extending the life of your EPSS and uncover under-performing items before the next emergency.
+- Testing: Monthly and triennial testing are essential to extending the life of your EPSS and uncovering under-performing items before the next emergency.
 Also, documentation is REQUIRED for AHJ compliance.

 - Health Care Facilities: NFPA 99 requirements and breakdown of the Essential Electrical Distribution System (life safety, critical, and equipment branch) and what circuits belong to each.

 How does it work?

 The entire program is online and self-paced.
 However, the course is only open for 60 days.
 During the 60 days, students will have the opportunity to ask the instructor questions.
 Answers are posted for other students to view.
 The person asking the question will remain anonymous.